 5. Peace of mind of owning your own home

-With your own home, you would not have to worry about crazy demands of landlords or rent increases.
-You will be able to live in your home with your terms and conditions.
-Also, paying EMI is way better than paying rent.
+With your own home, you would not need to stress over insane requests of property managers or lease increments.
+You will actually want to live in your home with your terms and conditions.
+Additionally, paying EMI is path better than paying rent.

 6. Its forced savings